Meet the cocaine-addled, Hitler-obsessed drug smuggler who tried to take down Pablo Escobar

 George Jung, the now famous drug smuggler and subject of the movie “Blow,” was Lehder’s cell mate and described the Colombian-American as well mannered and well dressed.
 As Jung told PBS, even while locked up for minor crimes, Lehder had his mind on a more ambitious criminal enterprise:

 “And I said, ‘No. I had no idea.
-How much does it cost down in Colombia?’ and he said, ‘$US4,000 to $US5,000.’
+How much does it cost down in Colombia?’ and he said, ‘$4,000 to $5,000.’
 And immediately bells started to go off and the cash register started ringing up in my head.”

 “It was like destiny” that Jung and Lehder ended up together at Danbury, Mike Vigil, a former chief of international operations for the Drug Enforcement Administration, told Business Insider.